arirusso/midi-eye/README.md

 The listener will try to positively match the parameters you pass in to the properties of the messages it receives.

-In this example, we will tell the listener to listen for note on/off messages which are easily identifiable by their class
+In this example, we specify that the listener listens for note on/off messages, which are identifiable by their class.

-You also have the option of leaving out the parameters altogether and including using conditional if/unless/case/etc statements in your callback

 ```ruby
 transpose.listen_for(:class => [MIDIMessage::NoteOn, MIDIMessage::NoteOff]) do |event|